chan34kelvin/CSC690_StoreListings/README.md

 3. Click your product and simply login to recieve information related to your pick up of the product.

+4. Press refresh to get the latest update of whether your product is ready for pick up.
+(It doesn't show any alerts saying it refreshed but it does)

 # Purpose of making this

 1. The main purpose of this app is to assist user with target console pickups